Sociail · Security

 Bug bounty program

 Currently coordinated responsible disclosure (see below).
-A formal bounty program will follow once volume justifies it.
+A formal bounty program is planned once volume and process maturity justify it.

 • ·